datacamp/course-resources-ml-with-experts-budgets/README.md

 To see the model, take a look at the [notebook that builds the winning model](notebooks/1.0-full-model.ipynb).

+To get the data, sign up for [the competition](https://www.drivendata.org/competitions/46/box-plots-for-education-reboot/) and use the data download link!

 To run the notebook, first install the dependencies with:

     pip install -r requirements.txt